BlockSigner/cove/site/content/english/lawyer.md

 {{< content >}}
 {{% heading %}}
 # Skribble complies <br class="hide-for-mobile">with the legal requirements <br class="hide-for-mobile">for court processes
-You sign with legal effect and securely in accordance <br class="hide-for-mobile">with the following requirements:
+You sign with legal effect and securely in accordance with the following requirements:
 {{% /heading %}}

 {{% collapsible 1 "E-signature standards QES and AES according to ZertES/eIDAS" "check" %}}